Leaf Painting Takes Root: Ding Li’s Guardian of China Cultural Heritage

 Many people have come seeking out Ding Li's artwork, willing to pay top dollar however he refused all requests saying that unless someone truly cherishes it enough to preserve it properly he would rather donate them directly to .

-For over a , Ding Li has developed his own unique style of leaf carving techniques including leaves vein needle painting, leaves vein shading painting, and leaves vein ink dyeing painting.
+For over a decade, Ding Li has developed his own unique style of leaf carving techniques including leaves vein needle painting, leaves vein shading painting, and leaves vein ink dyeing painting.
 To raise awareness for this art form he has held numerous exhibitions throughout schools and universities.

 Leaf Painting Takes Root: Ding Li's Guardian of China Cultural Heritage-10